Franchising code amendments - dispute resolution

 Ana has a commitment and passion for the business environment in which she works.
 She studied a Masters in Business Administration through the University of New South Wales and was a board member of the South Australian chapter of the Entrepreneurs Organisation and a Regional Director of the Entrepreneurs Organisation.
 Ana also holds a bachelors degree in economics.

 Joseph provides assistance with commercial and ongoing franchise work.
-He has experience in franchise business sales, franchise grants and employment issues.
+He has considerable experience in franchise business sales, franchise grants and employment issues.

 Copyright © 2021 Haarsma Lawyers